OpenTTD/actions/deployments-update/README.md

-# OpenTTD - Update Deployments
+# OpenTTD - Update GitHub Deployments

-Update a existing deployment with a new state.
+Update a existing GitHub deployment with a new state.

 ## Usage